nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

         A specific example of how :ref:`NXms` can be specialized for documenting results of computer simulations with the static recrystallization cellular automata model SCORE.

+TODO: revisit classes here if they still exist